Keshav Pandit (TV series)

 Keshav Pandit is an Indian crime drama series that premiered on May 15, 2010 on Zee TV.
-The series is revolves around the life of a fictional hero Keshav Pandit - originally created by Ved Prakash Sharma - and is produced by Ekta Kapoor and Shobha Kapoor under their banner Balaji Telefilms.
+The series revolves around the life of a fictional hero Keshav Pandit - originally created by Ved Prakash Sharma - and is produced by Ekta Kapoor and Shobha Kapoor under their banner Balaji Telefilms.

 Plot

 The series revolves around Madhav Shastri who is punished at the age of 14 for a crime which he hasn't committed.
 At the age of 24, he emerges as Keshav Pandit who plans to help the innocent trapped in the vicious circle of the law as he doesn't want anyone else to face the hardships he has gone through.